Siyuexi/siyuexi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Junjielong Xu is a Ph.D. candidate of Computer Science in the [School of Data Science](https://sds.cuhk.edu.cn/en) at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en) (CUHK-SZ).
 His supervisor is [Prof. Pinjia He](https://pinjiahe.github.io).
+Currently, he is a visiting scholar in [AST Lab](https://ast.ethz.ch/), [ETH Zurich](https://ethz.ch/en.html), mentored by [Zhendong Su](https://people.inf.ethz.ch/suz/).
 Before joining CUHK-SZ, he received his BEng degree from the [School of Electronic Information and Communication](https://eic.hust.edu.cn/) at [Huazhong University of Science and Technology](https://hust.edu.cn/) (HUST) in 2022.

-🔎 His research focuses on LLM-based DevOps automation for enhancing reliability of code and services, particularly in the areas of (1) logging and root cause analysis (RCA) (2) debugging and automated program repair (APR).
-He is also interested in recent LLM research topics such as scalable oversight and test-time scaling.
+🔎 His research focuses on LLM-based DevOps automation for enhancing reliability of code and services.
+He is also interested in recent LLM research topics such as scalable oversight, reinforcement learning, and test-time scaling.

 🔑 His objective is to provide non-trivial insights into AI models to address impactful challenges in real-world SE scenarios.
 He is trying hard to work toward this and hopes to conduct interesting yet meaningful research one day. 🫨